CITIZEN SCIENCE TOOLS

 NIR SCANNER

-Detailed information about the updated plastic polymer database can be requested from Bert Van Bavel at bert.vanbavel@niva.no.
+Detailed information about the NIR CS tool can be requested from Bert Van Bavel; for the open-source version, contact Artur Piotr Zolich.

-The AlgaWarning is a user’s kit and a smart phone application for the participatory environmental monitoring of algal blooms.
 The citizen scientists can collect seawater samples from the field and observe them using the microscopic counting chambers and the objective lenses included in the kit.
-Using their smartphones, they are able to take photos of algal cells and upload them in the NAUTILOS Data Portal using the NAUTILOS CS App.
+Using their smartphones, they can take photos of algal cells and upload them to the NAUTILOS Data Portal using the NAUTILOS CS App.
 This gives the citizen scientists the opportunity to transmit reports on the anomalous presence of microalgae in aquatic environments directly from the detection site.
 The reports include photos, geo-located coordinates, name of location, sample characteristics (taxon name, volume), habitat attributes (sea zone, sea bottom type), weather conditions and other useful details.

-For more information, please contact Antonio Novellino at antonio.novellino@grupposcai.it or Giulia Dapueto at giulia.dapueto@grupposcai.it.
+For more information, contact Antonio Novellino at antonio.novellino@grupposcai.it.